WolverineGamer/WolverineGamer/README.md

-- 👋 Hi, I’m @WolverineGamer
+- 👋 Hi everybody, I’m @WolverineGamer
-- 👀 I’m interested in ...
-Making New Games
+- 👀 From here on out, I will be making games and codings.
-- 🌱 I’m currently learning . . .
-How to use JavaScript correctly
+- 🌱 I’m currently learning how to use JavaScript correctly at the moment though
-- 💞️ I’m looking to collaborate on ...
-Youtube to become a famous Youtuber
+- 💞️ I’m looking forward for my projects to be viewed and played by all
-- 📫 How to reach me ... from my email which is ytbmastergamerbat@gmail.com or nintendosmashflash@gmail.com
+- 📫 If you need to contact me, feel free to message me by my email which is vexhubstudios@gmail.com
+- Thanks ✨

 <!---
 WolverineGamer/WolverineGamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.